+Plan a weekend get-away and make her fall in love with you all over again.
 Pick a quiet romantic spot where you can spend time alone together.
 Life gets hectic, and a trip -- no matter how near or far the destination -- is a welcome break.
 Whatever destination you choose, plan a surprise or two for your Valentine.
 Plan to have chilled champagne and strawberries delivered to your hotel room upon arrival or reserve a special table in a romantic restaurant.
 Wherever you take your sweetheart, expect to create life-long memories.

+Give your Valentine a piece of jewelry with a personal touch.
 Purchase a ring, necklace or bracelet -- any price range will do -- and have the jewelry engraved.
 Depending on the size of the jewelry, have a few words, letters or even symbols engraved somewhere on the piece of jewelry.
 Your initials, a special date or a sentimental word turns even a simple piece of jewelry into a keepsake.

+Send flowers to her work.
 Roses tend to be cliche, so choose her favorite flower and have a bouquet sent to her.
 She will be thrilled at the thoughtful surprise.
 Not only can she show off the beautiful flowers to her co-workers, she can also show off what a catch she landed.
 Don't forget a short-but-sweet note.

+A romantic Valentine gift does not need to cost an arm and a leg.
 Make a homemade Valentine card and watch your sweetheart melt.
 Store-bought Valentine's Day cards can seem all but meaningless, but a card made from the heart shows your charm and love for your Valentine.
 Write a sweet, heart-felt note specifically telling your significant other why you love her.
 Include a small sentimental token as an extra touch, such as a long forgotten picture.